ianpatrickhines/ianhin.es/README.md

 Regard the API Keys in the Code:

-At various points in the various template files contained in this repository, my bit.ly API code is exposed.
+At various points in the various template files contained in (older version of) this repository, my bit.ly API code is exposed.
 Typically, in cases where API keys were involved in code I would keep the repository private.
 But in this case, I wanted the code for my site to be publicly available without having to wipe it clean.
 So here we are.

 You are not, under any circumstances, to use the code in this repository without first removing these API keys or replacing them with your own.